Badge photo

 Here are some good resources to help you learn the Python basics without killing your motivation:

-I can’t emphasize this enough: Learn what syntax you can and move on.
+Again, I can’t emphasize this enough: Learn what syntax you can and move on.
 Ideally, you will spend a couple of weeks on this phase but no more than a month.

-Step 3: Make Structured Projects
+Step 3: Start Doing Structured Projects

 Once you’ve learned the basic Python syntax, start doing projects.
 Applying your knowledge right away will help you remember everything you’ve learned.

-Inspiration for Structured Projects
+Structured Projects

 Remember, there is no right place to start when it comes to structured projects.
 Let your motivations and goals guide you.